kuczera/intergraph/README.md

 `git@github.com:kuczera/intergraph.git`

+### Setup backend environment variables

+Open `./intergraph-backend/.env` file to set up host url and credentials for the graph database.

 ### Install dependencies

 Run `npm install` to install dependencies for the test deployment script.
 Run `npm run localtest` afterwards to install dependencies for frontend and backend.
 Installing these may take some time.